Spikhalskiy/zerotier-unraid-docker/README.md

 Copy the interface name corresponding to Zerotier from the **Routing Table**.
 The interface usually has a prefix 'zt'.
 Afterwards paste the interface name into "Include listening interfaces" field under **Interface Extra** section, and hit apply.

+**Note:** After a reboot you will need to manually re-apply the setting in order for this to take effect.
+This is despite the interface appearing as included.
+This appears to be an Unraid bug, last tested on Unraid version 6.12.6.

 Kudos to user [Vivent](https://forums.unraid.net/profile/163693-vivent/) who originally reported [this solution](https://forums.unraid.net/topic/72030-support-spikhalskiy-zerotier/?do=findComment&comment=1283870).